gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 14

-For a heart-stopping moment Iffy *knew* that this was where and how her story would end, but then she saw the familiar silver sheen of tech beneath the bear's fur.
+For a heart-stopping moment Iffy *knew* that this was where and how her story would end, but then she saw the familiar silver sheen beneath the bear's fur.

 *«danger / nearing / haste»*

 "It says trouble's comin'," Iffy relayed.

-"No sand," Edson muttered.
+"No shad," Edson muttered.
 "Don't suppose it's offerin' to help?"

 As if on cue two more bears ambled around the outcropping.